sxpydo/sxpydo/README.md

 I am available for talks and panel discussions.
 My core topics include:

 * **Women in Tech:** Strategies for career longevity, overcoming imposter syndrome, and the impact of community-led mentorship.
-* **Pivoting to Tech:** Navigating the journey from non-traditional backgrounds into Software Engineering.
-* **Diversity & Representation:** Amplifying underrepresented voices and the power of community (UN Women UK CSW68 insights).
+* **Diversity & Representation:** Amplifying underrepresented voices and the power of community.
 * **Mental Health in Dev:** Creating supportive spaces and combating burnout in fast-paced tech environments.

 ---